hapijs/joi/README.md

 #### `number.min(limit)`

-specifies the minimum value where:
+Specifies the minimum value where:
 - `limit` - the minimum value allowed.

 ```javascript